iamluirio/object-detenction-and-explanation/README.md

 ## Project Setup
 For any references to this project, please refer either to the **final model** as a whole or to each individual module as needed.

+## Datasets
+- **CIFAR-10 Dataset**: The CIFAR-10 dataset consists of 60,000 32x32 color images in 10 classes, with 6,000 images per class.
+It is commonly used for training machine learning and computer vision algorithms.
+You can download it from the [official website](https://www.cs.toronto.edu/~kriz/cifar.html).
+- **COCO Dataset (2014 Train Images with Annotations)**: The COCO (Common Objects in Context) dataset is a large-scale object detection, segmentation, and captioning dataset.
+For the 2014 training images along with their annotations, you can download them from [the official COCO website](https://cocodataset.org/).
+- **MNIST Handwritten Digits Dataset**: The MNIST database is a large collection of handwritten digits commonly used for training various image processing systems.
+It contains 60,000 training images and 10,000 testing images.
+You can download it [from the official page](https://yann.lecun.com/exdb/mnist/).